A Complete Guide to AC Copper Pipe for Cooling Systems

 Which copper pipe is best for AC installation?

-For household ACs, mostly the soft copper pipes are recommended, while in the case of big commercial systems, the hard copper is preferred.
+For household ACs, soft copper pipes are generally recommended, while hard copper is preferred for larger commercial systems.

 Is it okay to use aluminum pipe instead of copper for an AC?

-Copper is preferred because it accomplishes heat transfer better and is more durable than aluminum.
+Copper is preferred because it transfers heat more efficiently and is more durable than aluminum over the life of the system.

 How long does an AC copper pipe last?

-With proper installation and insulation, an AC copper pipe can easily last for more than 20 years.
+With proper installation and insulation, an AC copper pipe can easily last more than 20 years.

 Need reliable AC copper pipe solutions?
 Ensure efficiency and long-lasting performance for your cooling system.
 Email us at sales@metrocksteel.com or contact us today.